No matter if it is a query about one of our experiences or a general question about Nagoya and the Aichi Prefecture. We are here for you!

 The local cuisine of Nagoya is unique.
 In Japan Nagoya’s local food is called “Nagoya Meshi” (名古屋めし).

-Learn to cook using the local red Miso paste and make dishes such as Dote Ni (red Miso stew), and Miso Katsu (deep-fried pork cutlet with Miso sauce) with it.
+Learn to cook using the local red Miso paste and make dishes such as red Miso Soup, and Miso Katsu (deep-fried pork cutlet with Miso sauce) with it.
 Make other Nagoya-style dishes such as Tebasaki (chicken wings), and Tenmusu (mini rice balls with shrimp Tempura) from scratch at a Japanese home.

 Start twice a day at 11:00 and 17:00 (2.5 hours)